 Whether you want to work in research, development, or management, a graduate degree will give you the tools you need to succeed.
 If you are passionate about engineering and want to find a career that makes a difference, then a graduate engineering degree is the right choice for you.

-Pennsylvania has a number of online graduate programs students from anywhere can attend.
-The University of Pennsylvania offers a 100 percent online degree program in Masters of Science in Engineering in Data Science.
+Pennsylvania has many online graduate programs students from anywhere can attend.
+The University of Pennsylvania offers a 100 percent online degree program in Master of Science in Engineering in Data Science.
 Lehigh University offers a Master’s of Science in Chemical Engineering completely online.

 Engineering Bootcamps in Pennsylvania

 In recent years, bootcamps have become a popular option for students seeking to gain the skills they need for a career in engineering.

 Bootcamps provide an intensive, hands-on training experience that is designed to equip professionals and students with the knowledge, experience, and skills that are in demand by today’s engineering industry.

 Because of their popularity, there are now a growing number of bootcamps available, each offering a slightly different focus.
 However, all bootcamps share one common goal: to prepare students for a successful career in engineering.

 While bootcamps are not for everyone, they can be an excellent option for those who are willing to put in the work and who are seeking an intensive, practical training experience.
 Let’s go over a few bootcamps based in Pennsylvania:

 |University of Pennsylvania

 |James Madison University